 What type of massage therapy do you practice?

-All Anatomica therapists are Registered Massage Therapists, and all RMTs in Ontario practice Swedish massage therapy.
+Anatomica only hires Registered Massage Therapists, and all RMTs in Ontario practice Swedish massage therapy.
 Swedish massage includes manual techniques such as kneading and stretching of the muscles and mobilization of the joints of the body to reduce pain and correct postural deviations.
 Massage treatments may also include deep tissue work, trigger point therapy, exercise therapy and sports-specific treatment, depending on your needs.
 Massage therapy can always be performed without deep pressure if it is too uncomfortable, as there are lots of very effective light pressure and indirect techniques.
 Our therapists work with adults and children of all ages, and all athletic & functional abilities.
-Hot Stone treatments and Thai Yoga Massage are also offered by some of our RMTs.
+Integrative and Advanced Myofascial techniques are offered by many of our therapists, and Hot Stone treatments and Thai Yoga Massage are also offered by some of our RMTs.

 When should I have a massage?

 Massage therapy offers immediate and cumulative results; clients usually feel better after a single treatment, and regular sessions will offer compound benefits.
 For general relaxation and maintenance, many clients feel that monthly upkeep appointments are a great addition to their fitness routine, assisting in muscle recovery and flexibility, while helping to alleviate the stresses of daily life.
 Massage therapy is an effective treatment for a variety of acute and chronic conditions, including muscle strains and tears, joint sprains, and other soft-tissue trauma, and can be recommended once or twice weekly during early healing, and then usually every few weeks during the later recovery stage.

 Will my massage treatment be covered by my insurance?